We have published a Waiter Training Manual. It is a Complete Food & Beverage Service guide. Click HERE

 - Some guests may have prone to allergies to the availability of certain foods or ingredients in the menu items.
 Knowing the menu could make you capable of answering their questions or queries regarding those certain ingredients or foods.

 - Vegetarian guests are strictly reluctant to have non vegetarian foods.
-Become well-informed about the vegetarian items and help them in selecting right choice.
+If you will be well-informed about the vegetarian items then it help you to select right choice for your guest.